Disease Prevention in Women

 - Asian or Northern European descent;

-- any condition associated with poor absorption of
+- any condition associated with poor absorption of calcium or vitamin D;

 - problems with missed menstrual periods.